Rohit17173/java/README.md

     private String company;

     public Employee(String name, String company) {
-        super(name);
-  // Call the Person class constructor to initialize the name
-        this.company = company;
+        super(name);// Call the Person class constructor to initialize the name this.company = company;
     }

     public void introduce() {
-        System.out.println("Hello, I am " + super.name + " from " + company);
-  // Access name from Person and company from Employee
+        System.out.println("Hello, I am " + super.name + " from " + company);// Access name from Person and company from Employee
     }
 }

 ```
 - Use this to access the current object's members within the same class.
 - Use super to call the parent class constructor or access parent class members when working with inheritance in subclasses.